fruityai/plugins/README.md

 ```

 - `set(key, value)`: This method is used to save a user setting value for a specific chat assistant and the current user.
 The key is a string that represents the name of the value you want to save.
 The value can be in JSON format.
+  The setting is saved per Assistant/Plugin for current User.
+So when the user is chatting back to the same assistant in a new chat, the value can be retrieved from previous chat conversations.

 ```javascript
 await context.set("userLocation", { lat: 1.0, lon: 1.0 });